rolandmarg/honeybee/README.md

 I'm doing oauth2 with passport now (bridge between passport and serverless nextjs is next-connect library).

 I have yet to decide how to store data, I want to be serverless so simply storing in any database won't do.
-Faunadb does seem decent alternative, but I'm not sure about investing into close-sourced project which does not let me self-host and even though it support transactions and referential integrity, it uses fql(fauna query language) and not sql.
+Faunadb does seem decent alternative, but I'm not sure about investing into close-sourced project which does not let me self-host and even though it supports transactions and referential integrity(in addition to horizontal scaling, that may even be one-of-its-kind database with horizontal scaling + multiregion write atomicity guarantees, thanks to calvin and rift), it uses fql(fauna query language) and not sql.